rwilliams/jrubywiki/Using-Maven-libraries-from-JRuby.md

+Notice: This does not currently work with jgems and the feature itself may have been removed.

 JRuby's version of rubygems has support for treating Maven dependencies as if they are gems.
 Just `gem install mvn:[groupId]:[artifactId]` and then `require 'mvn:[groupId]:[artifactId]'` in your ruby code.

 An example: